 Professor Dominic Goodall, Directeur d’études, École Française d’Extrême-Orient, Paris and Pondicherry.

 Professor Diwakar Acharya, Spalding Professor of Eastern Religions and Ethics, University of Oxford, UK.

-Professor Gudrun Bühnemann, Department of East Asian Languages and Literature, University of Wisconsin-Madison, USA.
+Professor Gudrun Bühnemann, Department of Asian Languages and Culture, University of Wisconsin-Madison, USA.

 Professor Peter Bisschop, Professor of Sanskrit and Ancient Cultures of South Asia, University of Leiden, Netherlands.